-The New York State Office of Parks, Recreation and Historic Preservation Niagara River Greenway Fund Standing Committee (State Parks Standing Committee) will hold a meeting at 10 a.m.
-Monday, March 7, to vote on funding for a project being proposed to the Standing Committee by State Parks.
-The meeting will be held in the auditorium of the Castellani Building at DeVeaux Woods State Park, 3180 DeVeaux Woods Drive, Niagara Falls.
-The meeting is open to the public.
+The New York State Office of Parks, Recreation and Historic Preservation Niagara River Greenway Fund Standing Committee will hold a meeting at 11 a.m.
+Tuesday, Feb.
+4, to vote on funding for a project being proposed by State Parks.
+The meeting will be held at the Niagara Region Administration Building in Niagara Falls State Park and is open to the public.

 The purpose of this meeting will be to vote on funding for the Niagara Falls State Park Visitor Center program study, which received Greenway Committee consistency approval Jan.
 14.